m4ttsch/omscs-notes-notes/computer-networks/content-distribution.md

 We can take the original file and chop it into many different pieces, and replicate the different pieces on many different peers in the network as soon as possible.

-Each peer can share its pieces with other peers, and fetch the pieces that it doesn’t have from other peers in the network who have those pieces.
+Each peer can share its pieces with other peers, and fetch the pieces that it doesn't have from other peers in the network who have those pieces.

 By trading different pieces of the same file, everyone eventually gets the full file.